mauroxavierneto/mstudio_cmm/README.md

 The version for the Colour Maximite 2 is in development and soon will be uploaded to this repository.

+-- THIS PART IS ONLY ABOUT THE CMM1 VERSION --

+Rename the mstudio_cmm folder in a PC to MSTUDIO.

+The program must be in the B:\MSTUDIO folder.

 Expect many bugs as the MStudio for the CMM1 isn't update since 2019 (sorry).

 IMPORTANTE NOTICE ABOUT THE CMM1 ADDITIONAL HARDWARE: